Continuum of Care

 Whole Families Recovery Coaches Provide Holistic Support for the Newly-Recovering Person

 Stepping back into daily living can feel overwhelming for a newly- recovering person.
 Whole Families offers recovery coaching to help ease re-entry, provide care and support for as long as it takes to help the recovering person adopt positive lifestyle choices to prevent relapse.

-We provide recovery coaches who specialize in drug addiction, alcoholism and disordered eating.
-Each of our coaches are experienced in the field of recovery and know what it's like to try and live without one's drug of choice.
+We provide recovery coaches who specialize in drug addiction, alcoholism, and disordered eating.
+Each of our coaches is experienced in the field of the recovery and know what it's like to try and live without one's drug of choice.
 We know how some days will be harder than others.
 How life's curve balls can tip us off balance.
 How we may have relationships that need repairing, rebuilding, or letting go.